MercersKitchen/Advanced-CS/Pure Java/Intro with Strings Only/README.md

-# Pure Java
+# Pure Java String Introduction
-Review of Object Orientated Programming (Processing-Java) through Pure Java
+Review of Object Orientated Programming through Pure Java

+Students have Experience with Pong and AP Videos

 Purpose of Using Pure Java directly with the Java Compiler through a Command Terminal ...
 - introduction to terminal work for developing (navigating pathways, working with bytecode)